 The way millennials use technology is what really sets them apart from other generations.
-They’re comfortable using technology because they’ve grown up with it, and because it’s always been available to them, they’re used to having instant access to whatever information they want and staying connected to the outside world no matter where they are.
-And they expect that to be the norm with their worklife.
+They’re comfortable using technology because they’ve grown up with it, and because it has always been available to them, they’re used to having instant access to whatever information they want and staying connected to the outside world no matter where they are.
+And they expect that to be the norm with their work life.

 Seth Mattison, an expert on workforce trends and generational dynamics, summed it up nicely: “We now have a whole generation of youth that has been the chief technology officer in their homes for the last decade.”